yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

     "./mutex.png| Example of a mutex"
   >}}

-In theory, when a thread tries to lock a mutex and it does not succeed (for example because the mutex is already locked), it will be `paused`.
+In theory, when a thread tries to lock a mutex and it does not succeed (for example because the mutex is already locked), it will be paused.
 The operating system will then take the opportunity to schedule an available and ready thread to run in its place.
-The paused thread will continue to `sleep` until it is able to acquire the mutex.
+The paused thread will continue to sleep until it is able to acquire the mutex.
 This may happen once the current thread holding the mutex lock releases it.

 Consequently, threads "spinning" to acquire the lock will waste (perhaps precious) system resources.